GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 ### Lambda's
 Should be about 1-3 lines at most, otherwise it should be in a named method.
-* Prefer lambda's to annonymous classes
+* Prefer lambdas to annonymous classes

 ### Streams
 Streams can be extremely compact, efficient, and easy to use - consider using them.